Testura/Testura.Android.PageObjectCreator/README.md

 ![Testura Logo](http://testura.net/Content/Images/logo.png)

-Testura.Android.PageObjectCreator is a help tool to:
+Testura.Android.PageObjectCreator is a tool to:

 - Inspect the UI hierarchy of your Android device.
 - Create page objects that can be used with the Testura.Android automation framework.